Why Do I Still Get My Period On Birth Control? | Clear Facts Explained

 On combination birth control pills, what feels like a period during the placebo week is actually withdrawal bleeding—not a true menstrual period caused by ovulation and natural hormonal cycling.

-Withdrawal bleeding occurs because hormone levels drop sharply when you take inactive sugar pills instead of active hormones for seven days.
-Your uterus sheds its lining in response to this sudden change but without ovulation happening beforehand.
+Withdrawal bleeding occurs because hormone levels drop sharply when you take inactive sugar pills instead of active hormones for several days.
+Your uterus sheds some of its lining in response to this sudden change, but ovulation usually has not happened beforehand when the pill is used correctly.

 This withdrawal bleed tends to be lighter and shorter than a natural period and often has less cramping and discomfort associated with it.